Touch Football

 Who Gets Injured?

 Touch football injuries affect both social and competitive players.
-Risk usually climbs when you change your load quickly or play while under-recovered.
+Risk often climbs when load changes quickly or when players keep sprinting while under-recovered.

-• Players doing tournaments or multiple games per week
+• Players doing tournaments or several games per week

-• Athletes returning after a break or a new pre-season push
+• Athletes returning after a break or pre-season push

-• Players with a previous hamstring strain or ankle sprain
+• Players with a past hamstring strain, ankle sprain or knee injury

-• Anyone carrying niggles but still sprinting at full pace
+• Anyone carrying niggles while still sprinting at full pace

-Importantly, recurrence matters.
-A past injury can change confidence, mechanics, and training consistency, which can reduce performance and raise the chance of another setback.
+Past injury matters.
+It can change confidence, mechanics and training consistency.
+This can reduce performance and raise the chance of another setback.

 Most Common Touch Football Injuries